rui314/mold/README.md

 You can use our [setup-mold](https://github.com/rui314/setup-mold) GitHub Action to speed up GitHub-hosted continuous builds.
-Although GitHub Actions run on a two-core machine, mold is still significantly faster than the default GNU linker, especially when linking large programs.
+Although GitHub Actions run on a 4 core machine, mold is still significantly faster than the default GNU linker, especially when linking large programs.

 </details>